zyxw59/conlang_fmt/README.md

 #### Cross references (`:ref:`)

+##### Parameters

-The directive must be followed by the ID of a block in the document.
+- `ref`: The ID to reference in the document.
+  This parameter is required.
   The text for the reference will automatically be set based on the type of element it refers to: "section", "table", or "gloss"; followed by the number of that element.
   If the reference points to an element with the `nonumber` parameter, then a warning will be raised, and the text will simply be the type of the element.

+  This parameter can be abbreviated; the first parameter to a `:ref:` will be interpreted as a `ref` parameter rather than a `class` parameter.